Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Follow a Balanced Diet

-Choose whole foods, fruits, vegetables, and lean proteins.
+Choose a variety of fruits, vegetables, whole grains, and lean protein sources.

 Avoid Overeating